knight1972001/LinkedIn_Automation/README.md

 - Use IDERunner for now, I will setup running using CLI later

 #### TODO:
-- [ ] Auto connect with people in the company that applied including message.

 - [ ] Auto sending message to people connected (Consider...)

 #### In progress: